Menu Close

 It is accomplished by following three mechanisms:

 • The lever action of ossicles.
-The handle of malleus is 1.3 times longer than the long process of incus, this provides a mechanical leverage advantage, due to which the middle ear ossicles increase the force of movement by 1.3 times.
+The handle of malleus is 1.3 times longer than the long process of the incus, giving it a significant mechanical advantage.
+As a result, the middle ear ossicles can increase the force of movement by 1.3 times.

 • The hydraulic action of the tympanic membrane.
-The surface area of the tympanic membrane is much larger than the surface area of stapes footplate.
-The average ratio between the two being 21:1.
-As the effective vibratory area of the tympanic membrane is only two-thirds of the total surface area.
-The effective areal ratio is reduced to 14:1.
-This size differences between the tympanic membrane and stapes footplate provides the mechanical advantage.
-It means the force produced by the sound is concentrated over a smaller area, thus amplifying the pressure exerted on the oval window.
-Therefore, the product of areal ratio and lever action of ossicles is 18:1 (i.e., 18 folds).
-Detailed calculation is given below in the diagram.
+The surface area of the tympanic membrane is much larger than the surface area of the stapes footplate, with an average ratio of 21:1.
+However, the effective vibratory area of the tympanic membrane is only two-thirds of the total surface area, reducing the effective areal ratio to 14:1.
+This size difference provides a mechanical advantage, concentrating the force produced by sound over a smaller area, thus amplifying the pressure exerted on the oval window.
+The product of areal ratio and lever action of ossicles is 18:1 (i.e., 18 times amplification).
+Detailed calculations are provided in the diagram below.

 • Curved tympanic membrane effect.
 Movements of the tympanic membrane are more at the periphery than at the centre where malleus handle is attached.
 This too provides some leverage.